HectorMF/JLoL/README.md

 		etc....
 	}

-	//Check to see how many queries have been called League.getQueryCount();
+Check to see how many queries have been called
+	League.getQueryCount();